smolnar/rogue-girl/README.md

 # RogueGirl &ndash; Javascript Factory

-RogueGirl is designed to be extensible by customizable drivers for building, creating and associating models.
+RogueGirl is factory for you models, objects or anything in JavaScript.

 *Note: Library is currently in development state.
 API might change as we add new drivers or propose architecture changes.*